dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ### Create an app host project

-First, create a new [_app host_ project](../fundamentals/app-host-overview.md) from the available .NET Aspire templates using the following .NET CLI command:
+In order to orchestrate the existing projects, you need to create a new _app host_ project.
+To create a new [_app host_ project](../fundamentals/app-host-overview.md) from the available .NET Aspire templates, use the following .NET CLI command:

 ```dotnetcli
 dotnet new aspire-apphost -o eShopLite.AppHost
 ```

-Then add the _app host_ project to solution:
+Add the _app host_ project to existing solution:

 ## [Unix](#tab/unix)